syler11/ms1-gym/README.md

 * Image by rawpixel.com - about.jpg
 * Photo by Tim Samuel from Pexels - solo1.jpg
 * Photo by Mister Mister from Pexels - solo2.jpg
-* Photo by Timothy from Pexels - stuent1.jpg
+* Photo by Timothy from Pexels - student1.jpg
+* Photo by Andrea Piacquadio from Pexels - student2.jpg
+* Photo by rawpixel.com - couple1.jpg
+* Photo by Bruno Bueno from Pexels - couple2.jpg
+* Photo by Yan Krukov from Pexels - oap1.jpg
+* Photo by Karolina Grabowska from Pexels - junior1.jpg

 * I received inspiration for this project from X